 The resources must be used according to a well-informed, comprehensive security development plan.
-This plan can take the form of a IT Security Governance Framework which will examine your current security and see how it needs to be adjusted to fit your new security needs.
+This plan can take the form of an IT Security Governance Framework which will examine your current security and see how it needs to be adjusted to fit your new security needs.
 Infinity Group can undertake these for clients alongside helping your business to become Cyber Essentials certified.

 There is a lot to consider when putting together a long-term cohesive Cyber Security Plan/Framework:

-Devices: protecting physical devices is just as important as the software within them.
+- Devices: protecting physical devices is just as important as the software within them.
 Regular updates, running tests and passwords are key components of device security.

-Data security: protecting all the data inside of networks, apps and software.
+- Data security: protecting all the data inside of networks, apps and software.
 This can be managed with password protection, data sharing protocols and a strict GDPR policy.

-Network security: protecting the network from unwanted users, attacks and intrusions.
+- Network security: protecting the network from unwanted users, attacks and intrusions.
 This can be done with password protections and regular scans.

-Application security: updating apps to make sure they have the latest security installed.
+- Application security: updating apps to make sure they have the latest security installed.
 Only install apps which are trusted.

-Endpoint security: Remote working requires a remote access capability.
+- Endpoint security: Remote working requires a remote access capability.
 This is a particularly weak point for data and so requires special protection.
 Educating users on proper password practise and two-factor authentication can be a good way to protect against this.
 Sophos Endpoint Protection is another useful tool.

-Cloud security: digital storage environments like the cloud require just as much protection as physical or in-house storage solutions.
+- Cloud security: digital storage environments like the cloud require just as much protection as physical or in-house storage solutions.

 Employ a zero-trust mindset.
 This means you should not automatically trust anything inside or outside of your perimeters; Verify everything before granting access to your systems.
-This applies to employees, downloads, applications and processes and third party parters/clients.
+This applies to employees, downloads, applications and processes and third party partners/clients.